perslab/depict/README.md

 ## Test run DEPICT on LDL cholesterol GWAS
-The following steps outline how to run DEPICT on the LDL cholesterol summary statistics file.
+The following steps outline how to test run DEPICT on LDL cholesterol GWAS summary statistics from [Teslovich Nature 2010](http://www.nature.com/nature/journal/v466/n7307/full/nature09270.html).

 1. Edit `DEPICT/example/ldl_teslovich_nature2010.cfg`
   * Point `analysis_path` to the where `DEPICT/example` lives on your system (e.g. `/home/projects/depict/git/DEPICT/example/`).
 All DEPICT output files will be written to this directory